ABK-Unit3-Navigation/lunch-tray-app/README.md

-Lunch Tray - Starter Code
+Lunch Tray - Solution Code
 ==================================

-Starter code for the third independent project for Android Basics in Kotlin
+My solution code for the third independent project for Android Basics in Kotlin

 Introduction
 ------------

-This is the starter code for the Lunch Tray app project.
-This project is an opportunity for you to demonstrate the concepts you learned in Unit 3 of Android Basics in Kotlin.
+This is my solution code for the Lunch Tray app project.
+This project is an opportunity for me to demonstrate the concepts I learned in Unit 3 of Android Basics in Kotlin.

 Pre-requisites
 --------------